geerlingguy/drupal-pi/README.md

      1. Scroll down to 'Finished', hit return, and reboot the Raspberry Pi.
   1. Once rebooted, connect the Pi to your local network either via [WiFi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis) or wired ethernet.
   1. Log back in (either on the Pi directly or via SSH).
-  1. Install Git and Ansible: `sudo apt-get update && sudo apt-get install -y python3-dev python3-pip libffi-dev git && sudo pip3 install ansible`
+  1. Install Ansible: `sudo apt-get update && sudo apt-get install -y python3-dev python3-pip libyaml-dev libffi-dev git && sudo pip3 install ansible`
   1. Test the Ansible installation: `ansible --version` (should output the Ansible version).

 ## Install LEMP software stack and Drupal with Ansible and Docker